haroldocurti/interfacing-the-EN29LV040A/README.md

 ## The Plan
 Got myself some ESP32S MCUs around and with some patience and time, read what's inside of it.
 Writing to it would be a bonus (I'm aiming at it).
 For ports I'll be using 3 shift registers (sn74hc595) and a bunch of wires.
 I have the schematics available for future reference.
+Here is a fair and modest schematic.
+Didn't add the debug leds.

 ![Schematic](./Schematic-EN29LV040A_2025-07-15.png)